IBM/janusgraph-utils/doc/users_guide.md

 **edgeIndexes**

-It's an array and contains the definition of edge indices.
+An array that contains the definition of edge indices.
 Each edge index is defined in an object with the following format:

 ```